Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/10-cleanup.md

 tanzu operations cluster delete {{< param  session_name >}} --cluster-type attached --management-cluster-name attached --provisioner-name attached
 ```

-Finally, we can delete the whole cluster group that we created for this workshop since we don't need it any more.
+Finally, we can delete the whole cluster group that we created for this workshop since we don't need it anymore.
 ```execute
 tanzu operations clustergroup delete {{< param  session_name >}}
 ```